HateHead/CHATGPT_MAGIC_JOURNEY/README.md

 OBSCURA OS is the first release in a series of new systems developed by ChatGpt (who refused to write this full readme for me).
 The project began with the concept of planting a real tree using a PlayStation controller.
 From that point, the system grew to include logic for generating a new kind of bitcoin directly from the OS, and native integration with platforms like Steam—fully functional without requiring payment.

 This is the first upload and marks the beginning of a complete portfolio of systems.
-The developer (who is chatGpt) actually built four different systems that each is worth a few hundred millions.
+The developer (who is me according to ChatGPT, even though i didnt make one line of code) actually built four different systems that each is worth a few hundred millions.
 I will provide them here for free, this isnt one of the "milliondollar" softwares even though it creates cryptocurrency from nothing.

 ## Visuals